Chicago Aurora and Elgin Railroad rolling stock: Freight cars and locomotives

 Built as an electric passenger line in an area with many steam freight railroads, the CA&E had few on-line customers and little bridge traffic.
 The third rail also was a problem for some steam railroad cars.
 Even so, freight traffic increased steadily until the 1950s.
 Express cars operated on the "L", locomotives and freight cars were built to steam railroad standards and could not operate on the "L".
 Because of an office fire in 1913 little is known about early freight cars.

 Express cars

 Express service was passenger sized cars carrying less than carload freight.
 From 1903 a 2-car newspaper train left Chicago in the early morning and delivered papers to most stops.
 This train, sometimes using passenger cars, lasted until the end of service.
-Aso in the early morning “milk trains”, often an express car pulling a boxcar, made a trip east.
+Also in the early morning "milk trains", often an express car pulling a boxcar, made a trip east.
 These trains picked up milk cans from farms along the line and brought them to a dairy in Chicago, then returned them in the afternoon.
 This service lost most of its business to trucks and ended in the 1920s.
 Other express trains ran during the day, and did local switching.